nils-mathieu/piscine-rust/module-00.md

     std::println  str::bytes
 ```

-Imperative programming languages usually have some kind of statement to loop.
-Rust has several.

 Create three **functions**.
 Each function must use one kind of loop supported by Rust, and you
 cannot use the same loop kind twice.